howsoai/platform-installation-examples/README.md

 ## Overview

-Howso Platform is a Kubernetes application that consists of many services, packaged as a helm chart.
+Howso Platform is a Kubernetes-based application that consists of many services, it is available as a Helm chart install, depending on data stores and a message queue that can also be deployed as charts.

 ### Replicated

 The Howso Platform is distributed as a [Replicated](https://www.replicated.com/) application.
 Replicated is a Kubernetes application distribution platform that facilitates self-hosted installation of Kubernetes applications.
-This documentation will mostly cover accessing the application as Replicated hosted helm charts.
+This documentation will mostly cover accessing the application as Replicated hosted Helm charts.

 ### Helm

-Helm modularizes Kubernetes manifests into charts, which can be installed, upgraded, and uninstalled as a single entity.
+[Helm](https://helm.sh/) modularizes Kubernetes manifests into charts, which can be installed, upgraded, and uninstalled as a single entity.
 It includes a straightforward method for templating out certain values, to make it simple to configure the application.

 The Howso Platform relies on data stores, such as Postgres, Redis, an S3-compatible object store (Minio), and a message queue (NATS).
-These requirements can themselves be deployed as helm charts.
-The documentation will use commonly available charts for these dependencies, that are configurable enough to provide a range from simple tests to scaled production configurations.
+These requirements can themselves be deployed as Helm charts.
+The documentation will use commonly available charts for these dependencies.
+These public charts are configurable and mature enough to provide a range from simple tests to scaled production configurations.

 ## Quick Start vs Production Readiness

 ### Out-of-the-Box Interoperability

-The Howso Platform chart is designed to work together seamlessly with the Helm charts for the Howso Platform, including Redis, PostgreSQL, MinIO, and NATS, in an (almost) default configuration.
+The Howso Platform chart is designed to work together well with the dependent Helm charts for Redis, PostgreSQL, MinIO, and NATS, in an (almost) default configuration.
 Except for some small changes (i.e. enabling JetStream in NATS), these charts require minimal setup for a quick start.
 This interoperability facilitates an easy and efficient initial deployment of the Howso Platform.

 In the _basic_ examples, this type of configuration will be demonstrated.
 It is recommended to start with this configuration before more complex arrangements.

 ### Considerations for Production Environments